connelhooley/TestHelpers/README.md

 ```

 ## GenerateString
-Returns a random string made up of upper and lower case letters from the alphabet, numbers and some special characters.
+Returns a random string made up of letters from the alphabet (uppercase and lowercase), numbers and some special characters.

 ``` csharp
 var randomString = TestHelper.GenerateString();